kemuel-albury/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
-## CrowdFunding Platform
+## TimeLocked Wallet
-I will create a crowdfunding platform that runs on testnet.
+I will create a timelocked wallet platform that runs on testnet.